-- An overview of the contents, including a discussion of the proposed work's purpose and format (textbook, handbook, instructional videotape, reference source, etc.); its contribution to the knowledge base; and its theoretical/conceptual underpinnings.
+- An overview of the contents, including a discussion of the proposed work's purpose and format (textbook, handbook, instructional videotape, reference source, etc.); its contribution to the knowledge base; and its theoretical/conceptual underpinnings

-- A time frame for completion of a draft for the proposed work.
+- A time frame for completion of a draft for the proposed work

-- CVs for all authors, editors, producers, and contributors.
+- CVs for all authors or editors

 The Review Process